da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods.md

 ### Setting up a node topology

 Please note: iRODS can be setup to use a "federation" of iRODS Servers forming a mostly independent "zones" as well as the concept of having one Zone with several resource servers.
 Please refer to the iRODS Documentation about this.
-For working with DNSCo#re in Federations plese read [here](administration_federated.md)
+For working with DNSCore in Federations plese read [here](administration_federated.md)

+Each Zone needs at least one database (so called ICAT Server).
+The use of Postgres is encouraged here.

 DNSCore supports both operational modes, depending on your

-    grid.implemenation
+    cb.grid.implemenation

 Parameters in your config.properties.
 Possible values (one of them) are so far:

-    cb.implementation.grid=fakeGridFacade
-    cb.implementation.grid=irodsGridFacade
-    cb.implementation.grid=federatedGridFacade
+    cb.grid.implemenation=fakeGridFacade
+    cb.grid.implemenation=irodsGridFacade
+    cb.grid.implemenation=federatedGridFacade

+fakeGridFacade is an implematation only needed in developer testing environments where a fully flavored iRODS Grid isn't available or necessary. irodsGridFacade is the "one zone, only replications" mode. federatedGridFacade is being chosen, if a fully federated iRODS Datagrid is built up.

     cb.implementation.distributedConversion=fakeDistributedConversionAdapter
     cb.implementation.distributedConversion=irodsDistributedConversionAdapter
     cb.implementation.distributedConversion=irodsFederatedDistributedConversionAdapter

-Each Zone needs at least one database (so called ICAT Server).
-The use of Postgres is encouraged here.
+The given settings for distributedConversion must be used the same way like the grid implementation.
+(Don't mix them)

 ## Upgrade iRODS